AlfredoRamos/phpbb-ext-simple-spoiler/README.md

 - Download the [latest release](https://github.com/AlfredoRamos/phpbb-ext-simple-spoiler/releases)
 - Decompress the `*.zip` or `*.tar.gz` file
-- Copy the files and directories inside `<PHPBB_ROOT>/ext/alfredoramos/simplespoiler/`
+- Copy the files and directories inside `{PHPBB_ROOT}/ext/alfredoramos/simplespoiler/`
 - Go to your `Administration Control Panel` > `Customize` > `Manage extensions`
-- Click on `Enable` and confirm.
+- Click on `Enable` and confirm

 ### Usage